salitomeyo/learning-documentation/notes/books.AboutFace.Chapter1.md

 Digital products are being pulled by two opposing forces marketers and developers.

 * **Marketers**: Are adept at understanding and quantifying marketplace opportunities, but their input into the product design process is often limited to lists of requirements.
-This requirements usually have noting to do with what users actually need or desire and more to do with chasing competiting and what people say they will buy
+This requirements usually have nothing to do with what users actually need or desire and more to do with chasing competiting and what people say they will buy

 **Users are usually incapable of articulating their needs**, and focus on low-level tasks; and `what they think they will buy doesn't tell us much about how or if they will actually use it`